-Navigate to Enterprise Applications and then select the All Applications option.
+- Navigate to Enterprise Applications and then select All Applications.

-Configure and test Azure AD single sign-on
+Configure and test Azure AD SSO for Zendesk

-In this section, you configure and test Azure AD single sign-on with Zendesk based on a test user called Britta Simon.
-For single sign-on to work, a link relationship between an Azure AD user and the related user in Zendesk needs to be established.
+Configure and test Azure AD SSO with Zendesk using a test user called B.Simon.
+For SSO to work, you need to establish a link relationship between an Azure AD user and the related user in Zendesk.

-- Configure Azure AD Single Sign-On - to enable your users to use this feature.
+- Configure Azure AD SSO - to enable your users to use this feature.

-- Create Zendesk test user - to have a counterpart of Britta Simon in Zendesk that is linked to the Azure AD representation of user.
+- Create Zendesk test user - to have a counterpart of B.Simon in Zendesk that is linked to the Azure AD representation of user.

-- Test single sign-on - to verify whether the configuration works.
+- Test SSO - to verify whether the configuration works.

-Configure Azure AD single sign-on
+Configure Azure AD SSO

-In this section, you enable Azure AD single sign-on in the Azure portal.
+Follow these steps to enable Azure AD SSO in the Azure portal.

-On the Select a Single sign-on method dialog, select SAML/WS-Fed mode to enable single sign-on.
+On the Select a single sign-on method page, select SAML.

-On the Set up Single Sign-On with SAML page, click Edit icon to open Basic SAML Configuration dialog.
+On the Set up single sign-on with SAML page, click the pencil icon for Basic SAML Configuration to edit the settings.